vSzemkel/CppStuff/recommendations.md

 - know the limit of integral exact representation in your float type
 - if you catch exception, do not just silence it
 - use almost always auto, but remember: almost
-- prefer std:: containers to GUI framework provided ones
+- prefer std::containers over GUI framework provided ones
-- prefer `std::span` or `std::string_view` to raw pointer to buffers
+- prefer `std::span` or `std::string_view` over raw pointer to buffers
+- for bit masks use proper `1` value of destination type `T{1}`

 ## Performance
 - believe no one, measure!